adlnet/xapi-profiles/xapi-profiles-structure.md

-`inScheme` | The IRI of the specific profile version currently being described `prefLabel` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `contentType` | The content-type for the resource `deprecated` | *Optional*.
+`inScheme` | The IRI of the specific profile version currently being described `prefLabel` | A language map of descriptive names for the document resource `definition` | A language map of descriptions of the purpose and usage of the document resource `contentType` | The media type for the resource, as described in RFC 2046 (e.g. `application/json`).
+`deprecated` | *Optional*.
 A boolean.
 If true, this concept is deprecated.
 `context` | *Optional*. the IRI of a JSON-LD context for this document resource `schema` | *Optional*. the IRI for accessing a JSON Schema for this document resource.
 `inlineSchema` | *Optional*.
 A JSON Schema inline.
 Must be a string that contains a legal JSON Schema.

-* profiles MUST use at most one of `schema` and `inlineSchema` for Document Resources
+Profiles MUST use at most one of `schema` and `inlineSchema` for Document Resources

+Learning Record Store Clients sending Document Resources
+* MUST use the @id as the stateId or profileId (as appropriate) when interacting with the corresponding resource.
+* MUST use the contentType given in the Content-Type header, including any parameters as given.
+* MAY add additional parameters to the Content-Type header that are not specified in the Concept.

 ### Activities

 These Concepts are just literal xAPI Activity definitions the profile wants to provide for use.
 This is the profile's canonical version of the Activity.

+When using the Activity, a Statement MUST use the `@id` for the Activity `id`, and MUST NOT include `@context` in the Activity definition.

 Except for `@context`, the activityDefinition in this Concept MUST be a legal xAPI Activity Definition.

-When using the Activity, a Statement MUST use the `@id` for the Activity `id`, and MUST NOT include `@context` in the Activity definition.
-All other properties of the activityDefinition are considered part of the definition, and any Statement using the Activity SHOULD either not include the definition, or SHOULD include all properties given here in the definition exactly as given, except for `name` and `description` or other language maps, which SHOULD only include languages appropriate to the situation, possibly including ones not present in the profile yet.
+All other properties of the activityDefinition are considered part of the definition.
+A Learning Record Provider sending a Statement using the Activity:
+* SHOULD either not include the definition or include all properties given here in the definition.
+* if included, the properties SHOULD be exactly as given in the Profile, except for `name` and `description` and other Language Maps.
+* Language Maps SHOULD only include languages appropriate to the situation.
+* Language Maps MAY include languages not present in the profile yet.

 Due to restrictions in JSON-LD, all extensions in the Activity definition that do not have primitive values (string, number, boolean, null, or arrays thereof) MUST include a JSON-LD @context in the top-level object, or in every top-level object if array-valued.